 If you’re thinking of buying one, you’ll need to be patient; Ford has taken so many orders your car won’t be delivered until next summer.

-Reported by Jacqui Madelin for our AA Directions Summer 2016 issue
+Reported by Jacqui Madelin for our AA Directions Autumn 2022 issue